 If you’re not living on a completely self-sufficient off-grid homestead, rainwater capture is often overlooked with the “guarantee” of well or city water.

-However, basic rainwater catchment systems can save gallons of water while sending untreated water into your plants.
+However, basic rainwater catchment systems can save gallons of water while sending untreated water into your house full of plants.

 Water restrictions, droughts, and maintenance issues could limit your access, so, as they say, make hay while the sun shines (or catch rain while it falls).

 Wondering, “What do I need for a self-sustaining farm?”.